 Learning Language in Canada

-Knowing English or French helps open the door to jobs, services, news and information in Canada.
+Knowing English and French helps open the door to jobs, services, news and information in Canada.
 This video, and the information on this website, will help you learn about the steps you can take to improve your language before and after you arrive in Canada.
+You can see a video about language training in Canada HERE.

 What is WELARC?

 WELARC stands for Winnipeg English Language Assessment and Referral Centre.
-We help our clients access English as Additional Language (EAL) classes in Winnipeg by assessing our clients' communication skills in English and discussing their professional and personal goals.
+We help our clients access English as Additional Language (EAL) and French as a Second Language (FSL) classes in Winnipeg by assessing our clients' communication skills in English and discussing their professional and personal goals.

-We use the Canadian Language Benchmarks Placement Test which is designed to place people in the most appropriate EAL classes and measures four skill areas: listening, speaking, reading and writing.
+We use the Canadian Language Benchmarks Placement Test which is designed to place our clients into the most appropriate EAL programs; it measures four skill areas: listening, speaking, reading and writing.
+We use the Batterie de tests de classement-Niveaux de classement linguistique canadiens (BTC-NCLC) to evaluate French-language skills and place clients into French-language learning programs.

 Who is eligible?

-Permanent Residents and Refugees are eligible to take EAL classes in Manitoba.
+Permanent Residents and Refugees are eligible to take EAL and FSL classes in Manitoba.
 If you are not sure you are eligible, contact us at 204-943-5387.

-How long does the appointment take?The assessment appointment can take up to three hours.
-During that time, a client has a Listening and Speaking assessment as well as Reading and Writing assessments.
-After that, a client will receive the results and speak to his assessor about English classes that will best fit his or her needs and goals.
+How long does the appointment take?The English-language skills assessment and referral appointment can take up to three hours.
+The French-language assessment and referral appointment can take up to five hours in total.
+During that time, a client has listening, speaking, reading and writing assessments.
+After the assessments, a client will receive the results of the tests and speak to the language assessor about English or French classes that will best fit the client's needs and goals.

-Why should I take English classes?English classes (EAL) in Canada are focused on helping newcomers improve their communication skills.
+Why should I take English or French classes?English classes (EAL) and French classes (FSL) in Canada are focused on helping newcomers improve their communication skills.
 Communication skills are very important in all aspects of life in Canada, such as at work, at school, and in the community.
-By attending EAL classes, a person can gain more language skills, and may be able to achieve his or her professional and personal goals more easily.
-Attending EAL classes also helps with becoming part of the community.
+By attending EAL and/or FSL classes, a newcomer can gain more language skills and may be able to achieve his or her professional and personal goals more easily.
+Attending EAL and/or FSL classes also help newcomers become part of the community.

-For more information about WELARC, assessments and EAL programs, please read the pages on our site entitled "Common Questions" and "EAL Classes in Winnipeg."
+For more information about WELARC or EAL and FSL assessments and programs, please read the pages on our site entitled "Common Questions" and "EAL and FSL Classes in Winnipeg."

 NewsJune 11, 2014